mozilla/mozregression/documentation/usage.md

 # Usage of mozregression

 Some useful command line usage.
+See **mozregression -\-help** for a complete and up to date list of available options.

 ## Testing application options

 - Run for another application than firefox

         mozregression --app thunderbird

 - Run with specific profile

         mozregression --profile=/path/to/profile

 - Install addons

         mozregression --addon /path/to/addon --addon /other/addon

 -  Forward arguments to tested binary (note that you must use '=' for arguments beginning with '-' so that the     parser doesn't get confused)

         mozregression --arg='-foreground' --arg='-P'

 - Test a 32 bit binary on 64 bit system

         mozregression --bits 32

   Note: On linux systems (particularly Ubuntu) if you are facing errors in running 32-bit Firefox on 64-bit machine, the cause is often missing 32-bit libraries.
 Use --log-mach-level=debug along with the above command to figure out which library is needed.
 For example, if the browser is not launching and you get an error like:

         libXt.so.6: cannot open shared object file: No such file or directory

   You will need to install the library libXt6:i386 via 'sudo apt-get install libXt6:i386'.
 In case, you don't get a library needed error and some other error (like OSError) install the library